eKirad/custom-react-hooks/README.md

 ### 3. `useFetchAll`

+A custom hook that performs an API fetch to retrive all the resources available at a given URL and persists the response in a local state.

+### 4. `useFetchOne`

-A custom hook that performs an API fetch based on a given URL and persists the response in state.
+A custom hook that performs an API fetch to retrieve a single resource available at a given URL and persists the response in a local state.

 ## Usage